ljr1981/simple_sql/ROADMAP.md

 - **SIMPLE_SQL_JSON**: JSON1 extension with validation, path queries, modification, aggregation (NEW in Phase 4)
 - **SIMPLE_SQL_AUDIT**: Automatic audit/change tracking with trigger generation (NEW in Phase 4)

-**211 tests (210 passing, 99.5% success rate).
+**226 tests (100% passing).
 Production-ready for core features, FTS5, BLOB handling, JSON1, and audit tracking.**

 ---